 A comprehensive guide to the events of the Civil Wars.
 Learn about what caused the wars, how they unfolded, and what their legacy was.

-Read about the man at the centre of England’s only period of civil war, and learn about the history of the statue dedicated to him in Trafalgar Square, London.
+Read about the man at the centre of the most turbulent period of England’s history, and learn about the history of the statue dedicated to him in Trafalgar Square, London.

 Jane Whorwood: Royalist Spy

 Jane Whorwood was one of the key agents behind attempts to free Charles I from captivity on the Isle of Wight, notably from Carisbrooke Castle, in 1648.